Narmjep/CSharpModdingExample/readme.md

 The game also has to implement a [ModManager](Game/ModManager.cs) that will load the compiled mods at runtime and initialize them.

+Modders will need to have access to the game code.
+For unity games, the code can usually be found in the [game name]_Data/Managed/Assembly-CSharp.dll.
+You can use tools such as [dnSpy](https://github.com/dnSpy/dnSpy) to view the code. <span style="color:red">Make sure your **Terms of Service** allow modders to view your code. </span>
+Modders can also use [Harmony](https://github.com/pardeike/Harmony) to access and modify the game code at runtime.

 ## Building

 To build the project, you need the .NET SDK.
 The projects are configured to use the .NET 7.0 SDK, however you can change the version in the corresponding .csproj file [Game.csproj](Game/Game.csproj) and [Mod.csproj](Mod/Mod.csproj).